 Spanish majors are expected to speak the language well enough to be rated at the Intermediate-High level of proficiency as defined by the American Council on the Teaching of Foreign Languages (ACTFL) and are therefore strongly urged to spend at least one semester abroad.
-The Office of International Education will assist students in identifying appropriate programs.
+The Office of Global Education will assist students in identifying appropriate programs.
 Please note that all study abroad courses intended to count toward the Spanish major must be previously discussed with the aforementioned office and approved by the student?s Spanish major mentor prior to their departure for their study abroad site and their enrollment in said courses.
 These courses must also be approved by the registrar as transfer credit.
 A maximum of three transfer courses can count towards the Spanish major.
 Students are also encouraged to participate in Eckerd's language-intensive winter terms offered in Spain and Latin America.
 Each of these count as one course toward the Spanish major or minor.

 Majors who transfer credit (from U.S. or abroad) are required to take at least one 400-level Spanish course at Eckerd.

 Cultural and linguistic proficiency in Spanish increases marketability and career opportunities beyond graduation, as well as prepares students for an increasingly global and competitive society.
 Spanish majors continue with graduate and post-graduate studies, while others find rewarding careers in education, law, social work, business, and the sciences.